Jan van den Eynde: Move to Italy

-In Naples, Jan established himself as a dealer in grain, silk, diamonds, and lace at first.
-Later, Van den Eynde also became a successful banker.
-In 1636, Van den Eynde entered a partnership with Gaspar Roomer, whose company dealt in luxury goods, lace, silk, grain, diamonds and ship insurance.
-When Van den Eynde became Roomer's partner and co-owner of his company, there was a substantial increase in the company's volume of business, particularly in brokering operations and silk trading.
+In Naples, Jan established himself first as a dealer in grain, silk, diamonds and lace.
+Later he also became a successful banker.
+In 1636, he entered into a partnership with the Flemish émigré Gaspar Roomer, whose business dealt in luxury goods, lace, silk, grain, diamonds and ship insurance.
+After van den Eynde partnered with Roomer, the business saw a substantial increase in transactions, particularly in brokering operations and silk trading.

 Jan van den Eynde became exceedingly rich.
-This allowed him, among other things, to buy his son Ferdinand a peerage title.
-He purchased the monumental Palazzo Zevallos Stigliano (in central Naples), which was acquired by him in 1653.
+His wealth allowed him, among other things, to buy his son Ferdinand a peerage title.
+He purchased the monumental Palazzo Zevallos Stigliano (in central Naples) in 1653.
 Van den Eynde filled the palace with a colossal collection of paintings, by artist such as Leonard Bramer, Giacinto Brandi, Jan van Boeckhorst, Jan Brueghel the Elder, Paul Bril, Viviano Codazzi, Aniello Falcone, Guercino, David de Haen, Pieter van Laer, Jan Miel, Cornelius van Poelenburch, Cornelis Schut, Goffredo Wals, Bartolomeo Passante, Mattia Preti, Pieter Paul Rubens, Carlo Saraceni, Massimo Stanzione, Van Dyck, Simon Vouet, Pieter de Witte and many others.
-Throughout the Baroque period, the Van den Eynde's was the largest collection of paintings in Naples and the Napoletano.
+Throughout the Baroque period, it was the largest collection of paintings in Naples and the Napoletano.
 It included the finest artwork of Italian and Flemish painters.
-The Van den Eynde's collections influenced other art collectors of the day, and had a fundamental influence on the following generation of local painters.
+The collection influenced other art collectors of the day as well as the new generation of local painters.
 Jan van den Eynde did not only become one of the richest men in Naples, but also one of the most prominent figures in the Italian city, developing strong ties with the Italian nobility and a close relationship with the viceroys.
 The Neapolitan citizens called him Vandìn.